zcvele/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 ### Expiration of migrated recordings from Stream (Classic)

 Migrated recordings from Stream (Classic) don't come with an expiration set on them.
-Instead, we encourage admins to only migrate recordings that they want to retain.
+Instead, we encourage you to only migrate recordings that they want to retain.

 ## Permissions and storage